How to avoid moving company scams

 Plan your move in advance

 Typically, there are 30 days between exchange and completion.
 Use these 4 weeks to plan your move as the more time you have the better decision you’ll make.
-If you can find a few moving companies to compare, you’ll be less likely to fall for a scam.
+If you can, it’s best to compare a few removal companies, you’ll be less likely to fall for a scam.

 Ask your estate agent for recommendations